Is Stephen Wright the World’s Best Traffic Comedian?

 When I get real bored, I like to drive downtown and get a great parking spot, then sit in my car and count how many people ask me if I’m leaving.

 The other night I came home late, and tried to unlock my house with my car keys.
 I started the house up.
 So, I drove it around for a while.
 I was speeding, and a cop pulled me over.
 He asked where I lived.
 I said, “right here, officer”.
 Later, I parked it on the freeway, got out, and yelled at all the cars, “Get out of my driveway!”

 This entry was posted on Wednesday, June 3rd, 2009 at 11:29 am and is filed under Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.